ietf-gitwg/using-github/draft-ietf-git-using-github.md

 In a "light" mode of interaction, GitHub repositories are used to manage changes to documents, but the bulk of the work is conducted using email, face-to-face meetings, and other more traditional interactions.
+The intent of this policy is to enable document and issue management using GitHub while minimizing the complexity of the process.

 The working group uses GitHub for tracking outstanding issues, but discussion of any substantial matters is always conducted on mailing lists.
-Issues and pull requests can be opened by anyone, but anything deemed substantive is resolved exclusively on the mailing list.
+Under this mode, issues and pull requests can be opened by anyone, but anything deemed substantive MUST resolved exclusively on the mailing list.
 Discussion on GitHub is kept to a minimum.
 Only editorial matters can be resolved using the issue tracker.

 Chairs and editors are given discretion in determining what issues are substantive.
 As documents mature, it is generally prudent to err more toward